LucaR01/AES/README.md

 ## Arguments

 There are multiple arguments that can be passed to the program, all of these are optional.
-Not providing them will not effect the result of the software.
+Not providing them will not affect the result of the software.

 The available arguments:
 - `--help` or `-h`: Show help screen.